 5 Conclusions

 Our results suggest that the indirect impacts of climate mitigation strategies on global cropland are small in comparison to impacts due to the spread of bioenergy production and other sources of uncertainties, such as model structure and uncertainties in parameterizations.
 We found that different drivers, such as food production vs. bioenergy production, can lead to contrasting land-use change patterns, as observed here for SSP1 “Taking the green road” and SSP5 “Taking the highway”.
-Further, without substantial increases in global average crop yields, feeding the global population of 12.1 billion in 2100 assumed under SSP3 “A rocky road”, additionally to producing bioenergy, will cause serious deforestation and transforms the global terrestrial carbon pool to a sink of carbon emissions.
+Further, without substantial increases in global average crop yields, feeding the global population of 12.1 billion in 2100 assumed under SSP3 “A rocky road”, additionally to producing bioenergy, will cause serious deforestation and transform the terrestrial biosphere from a sink to an additional source of carbon emissions to the atmosphere.
 Our study thus underlines previous assertions that bioenergy production from energy crops is only a sustainable mitigation strategy if other socio-economic factors, such as population growth, technological change and lifestyle choices, free up existing cropland areas for allocation to bioenergy production.

 Acknowledgments